FERedu/ObjektnoIOblikovni/README.md

 # Setup

 Import this project in your favourite IDE.

+> NOTE: You must IMPORT it as Maven project, and NOT OPEN it.

 It should automatically download dependencyies.
 If not, try downloading it with Maven:

 ##### Windows